railwayapp/docs/src/docs/quick-start.md

     **[Option 2](/quick-start#deploying-your-project---with-the-cli)** - Deploying with the [CLI](/guides/cli).

-3. **Deploying a template** - Ideal for deploying pre-configured software with minimal effort.
+3. **Deploying a <a href="reference/templates" target="_blank">template</a>** - Ideal for deploying pre-configured software with minimal effort.

+To demonstrate deploying directly from a GitHub repository through Railway's dashboard, we'll be using a basic <a href="https://github.com/railwayapp-templates/nextjs-basic" target="_blank">NextJS app</a> that was prepared for this guide.

-For our project, we'll utilize a basic <a href="https://github.com/railwayapp-templates/nextjs-basic" target="_blank">NextJS app</a>, and for the template deployment, we'll use the <a href="https://railway.app/template/umami-analytics" target="_blank">Umami template</a>.
+For the template deployment, we'll use the <a href="https://railway.app/template/umami-analytics" target="_blank">Umami template</a> from our <a href="https://railway.app/templates" target="_blank">template marketplace</a>.

 ## Deploying Your Project - From GitHub

+If this is your first time deploying code on Railway, we recommend <a href="https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo" target="_blank">forking</a> the previously mentioned <a href="https://github.com/railwayapp-templates/nextjs-basic" target="_blank">NextJS app</a>'s repository so that you can follow along.

-To deploy our NextJS app, we will make a new <a href="/overview/the-basics#project--project-canvas" target="_blank">project</a>.
+To get started deploying our NextJS app, we will first make a new <a href="/overview/the-basics#project--project-canvas" target="_blank">project</a>.

 - Open up the <a href="/overview/the-basics#dashboard--projects" target="_blank">dashboard</a> → Click **New Project**.